Getting to Know Indianapolis, IN

 Attractions and Education in Indianapolis

-Although best known for the Indy 500 and the beloved Indianapolis Colts, this capital city offers so much more, from beautiful monuments to state-of-the-art museums.
+Indianapolis offers you beautiful monuments and state-of-the-art museums.
 Indianapolis also boasts an exciting nightlife and a plentiful selection of breweries.
 Plus, you can enjoy the downtown scene in the winter months as well, thanks to the climate-controlled skywalk system.

 In addition to a growing professional sector, Indianapolis is also home to respected institutions of higher learning, including Butler University, the University of Indianapolis and Indiana University-Purdue University Indianapolis (IUPUI).